 Golson, though, was the most successful of the group.

 He led the Irish to a 12-0 regular season in 2012 and a berth in the title game, where Notre Dame lost 42-14 to Alabama.
 He was then suspended from school in the fall of 2013 for academic impropriety.

-The Irish lost five of their final six regular-season games and Golson committed 22 turnovers on the season.
+The Irish started last season 6-0 and were ranked No. 5 as Golson's record as a starter improved to 16-1, the best winning percentage in school history.
+But Golson committed 22 turnovers during the season and the Irish lost five of their final six regular-season games.
 He was benched during the regular-season finale blowout loss to USC and Zaire started for the Irish against LSU in the Music City Bowl.

 Golson refused to talk to the media all spring after The Times-Picayune in January quoted a source as saying he had reached out to LSU about transferring there less than a week after the Irish beat the Tigers in the Music Bowl.
 Golson responded at the time with a tweet: "Don't believe everything you hear."

 Kelly had said last month that the competition between Golson and Zaire was close and would continue into August.
 At recently as last month, the coach said he expected Golson to return.

 "If I sensed it at all, I'd have pulled the plug on it myself, because we're wasting our time.
 And I think I got a pretty good sense of people and situations," Kelly said then.
 "I'm not going to jeopardize our program, our staff, our livelihood, what we do if somebody's not bought in and 100 percent committed."

 Still, Kelly said Thursday that the Irish had approached preparations for the upcoming season with the possibility of Golson leaving in mind.

 "The emergence of Malik Zaire, based on his performance in the Music City Bowl win over LSU, and throughout spring practice, has given our staff supreme confidence that he can lead our team to great success in 2015," he said.